guigomcha/pvpc_to_telegram/README.md

 4) Parametrize the date for which prices are returned

-5) Migrate to a https://www.esios.ree.es/es/pvpc to access to data at 20:30 of the day before
+~~5) Migrate to a https://www.esios.ree.es/es/pvpc to access to data at 20:30 of the day before~~

 6) Integrate with FIWARE QuantumLeap and plot prices in Grafana